iwsfg/node-potrace/README.md

 # node-potrace
-A NodeJS-compatible fork of [Potrace in JavaScript](potrace-by-kilobtye) with some additions, which is in turn a port of [the original Potrace](potrace) — a tool for tracing bitmaps.
+A NodeJS-compatible fork of [Potrace in JavaScript][potrace-by-kilobtye] with some additions, which is in turn a port of [the original Potrace][potrace] — a tool for tracing bitmaps.

 ## Example and demo